Lyme Disease and Ticks

 The bacterium that causes Lyme disease has been found in blacklegged ticks throughout Ontario, including Huron County.

-Learn how to prevent tick bites.
+Learn how to avoid getting a tick bite.
 A tick must be attached and feeding for at least 24 hours before the tick will start to transmit the bacteria, so finding and removing any ticks early is important.

 Talk to your healthcare provider or contact us if you have been in an area where ticks may live and you are experiencing symptoms of Lyme disease.